This document describes various aspects of accessing data in an Adabas database with Natural.

 At Level 2, specify the names of the database fields from the DDM.

-Example LDA39
+Example LDA39:

-In this example, the view name is VIEWEMP
+In this example, the view name is VIEWEMP, the DDM name is

-, and the names of the database fields taken from the
+EMPLOYEES, and the names of the database fields taken from the

-DDM are PERSONNEL-ID
+DDM are PERSONNEL-ID, FIRST-NAME and

 If large alphanumeric (LA) or large object (LOB) fields (Adabas LA/LB option) are